XoopsDocs/xoops-modules-cookbook/en/book/0styleguide.md

 # XOOPS Module Coding Style Guide (XOOPS 2.5.x)
 ## Definitions
-The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).
+The key words "MUST", "MUST NOT", ï¿½REQUIREDï¿½, ï¿½SHALLï¿½, ï¿½SHALL NOTï¿½, ï¿½SHOULDï¿½, ï¿½SHOULD NOTï¿½, ï¿½RECOMMENDEDï¿½, ï¿½MAYï¿½, and ï¿½OPTIONALï¿½ in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).

 ## References
 [PHP-FIG](http://www.php-fig.org/psr/) documents set a baseline for styles and preferences.
 Unless superceded by content in this document, the Accepted PSRx Standards Recommendations SHOULD be followed.